xxparthparekhxx/summerize-and-organize-video-recording/README.md

-# RECAP - Self-hosted Video Processing Pipeline
+# RECAP - Self-hosted Video Summerization Pipeline

 A powerful automated system that transforms your video recordings into searchable, summarized content with zero effort.